Simple Deferred Revenue

 Step 3:

-Next lets go look at the balance sheet section by going to ⚙️->Liabilities
+Next, let's go look at the Balance Sheet section by going to Liabilities

-Here is the report of the balance sheet as well - you can see cash goes up by the amount of the billed revenue since the liabilities increase results in an increase in cash in the financial model.
+Here is the Report of the Balance Sheet as well - you can see cash goes up by the amount of the billed Revenue since the Liabilities increase results in an increase in Cash in the financial model.

-The example I have below has been set up in a manner to show that the cash changes based on the deferred changing; you will see cash variance is based on the change in the deferred revenue balance.
+The example I have below has been set up in a manner to show that the Cash changes based on the deferred changing; you will see cash variance is based on the change in the Deferred Revenue balance.

-This revenue will then flow through to Net Income which closes out to Retained Earnings thus offsetting the balance sheet deferred revenue that has been recognized - Jirav does all the heavy lifting for you and the three way financials tie out for you.
+This Revenue will then flow through to Net Income which closes out to Retained Earnings thus offsetting the balance sheet deferred revenue that has been recognized - Jirav does all the heavy lifting for you and the three-way financials tie out for you.